victorandrehc/stm32_bootloader/README.md

   |

 ## ARM Vector Table and Bootloader Jump
-Below is a simplified ASCII representation of a Cortex-M vector table as stored in flash memory:
+Below is a simplified representation of a Cortex-M vector table as stored in flash memory:

 | Offset  | Vector Entry           | Description                                         |
 |---------|-----------------------|-----------------------------------------------------|